machal/cssmine-content/content/fallback-strategy-css3.md

 There are five available strategies: zero or defined fallback, feature detection or polyfills, and a special category of a so called generated fallback.

-1) Zero Fallback
+1. Zero Fallback
 ----------------

-Number of fallback characters: zero...
-You simply do not write any alternative code provided you know exactly what you are doing.
+Number of fallback characters: zero.
+You simply do not write any alternative code - provided you know exactly what you are doing.

-The zero fallback makes use of smart HTML and CSS features — ignoring the unknown.
-Browsers have always processed both languages in this way: if they encounter a tag, attribute, property or value they do not recognize, the simply ignore it and continue rendering the code.
+Zero fallback makes use of smart HTML and CSS features - ignoring the unknown.
+Browsers have always processed both languages in the following way: if they encounter a tag, attribute, property or value they do not recognize, they simply ignore it and continue rendering the code.

 ```css